Prenuptial Agreement Lawyer Fairfield County

 During a divorce action, a court will examine the prenuptial or postnuptial agreement to determine fairness and equity and if either of the parties challenges the enforcement of the agreement.
 Another consideration is whether both parties were represented by attorneys during the negotiation, drafting and execution of the agreement.
 A judge may choose not to enforce an agreement that appears to be unfair, inequitable or unconscionable and against public policy.

-Skilled Divorce Representation Attorney Serving Connecticut And New York
+Skilled Divorce Representation Attorney Serving Fairfield County And New York

 There are times when a prenuptial or postnuptial agreement is fair and reasonable and other times where it would be a grave injustice for a court to enforce the contract.
 Attorney Heidi E. Opinsky’s divorce representation firm, has the knowledge and experience to navigate through these sophisticated distinctions.